Pool Heater Ignition Failure: 4 Causes and What to Do

 Thermopile replacement: Straightforward in terms of parts ($20-$60) but requires working near the burner and combustion area.
 Most homeowners will want a professional for this.

 Gas valve failure: If the igniter sparks correctly and the thermopile tests healthy, the gas valve itself may not be opening.
 Gas valve diagnosis and replacement always require a professional.
-This is not a homeowner repair under any circumstances.
+This isn’t a homeowner repair under any circumstances.

 Brand-specific error codes for ignition failure